 If you suffer from long-term acne problems, you should consult a dermatologist.
 A dermatologist can recommend prescription-strength treatments that are more effective than the OTC ones.
 Women are often prescribed hormonal contraceptives to treat their acne.
 However, it may take several weeks before you see any difference, and sometimes the acne can even worsen for a while before the body gets used to the treatment.

 Another prescribed treatment for acne is tretinoin.
-Tretinoin, known as retinoic acid or Retin-A, is the synthetic derived form of vitamin A. Since it increases cell turnover, meaning it eliminates dead skin cells, tretinoin is often used to treat acne, lessen and heal pimples.
-While it’s very effective at reducing breakouts, tretinoin is also known to have drying effects that cause irritations.
-That’s why it’s essential to use a good moisturizer after your tretinoin cream – to reduce the chances of dryness.
+Tretinoin, known as retinoic acid or Retin-A, is the synthetic derived form of vitamin A. Since it increases cell turnover, meaning it eliminates dead skin cells, tretinoin is often used to treat acne, lessen pimples, and heal pimples.
+While it’s very effective at reducing breakouts, tretinoin is also known to have drying effects that cause irritation.
+That’s why it’s essential to use a good moisturiser after your tretinoin cream – to reduce the chances of dryness.